George Hardy (trade unionist): Death

 George Hardy retired with his second wife, Cissy, to Los Angeles.
 After her death in 1990, Hardy suffered from respiratory failure in his last years.
 He died of the disease at UCSF Children's Hospital in San Francisco on September 13, 1990.
-Hardy was survived by his daughter, Joan Hardy Twomey, and two grandchildren.
+Hardy was survived by his daughter, Joan Hardy Twomey, and two grandchildren Elizabeth Ann Twomey and Robert Mitchell Twomey.

 "Hardy was one of the great union leaders," Edmund G. (Pat) Brown, former Governor of California, said when Hardy's death was announced.

 Archival and Historical Materials

-George Hardy’s life and professional career is documented in historical materials housed within various archival collections.
+George Hardy's life and professional career is documented in historical materials housed within various archival collections.
 The largest collection is the SEIU Executive Office: George Hardy Records at the Walter P. Reuther Library.
 Its records encompass SEIU's efforts to unionize healthcare workers, collective bargaining for public employees, and the unsuccessful merger with Local 1199.
 Other collections on Hardy can be found at Labor Archives and Research Center at San Francisco State University.